petus/BigClown-Wi-Fi-module-v1.1/README.md

 A new version of Wi-Fi module with ESP8266 which is used for BigClown IoT platform

 Wi-Fi module v1.1 is compatible with BigClown IoT platform and contains a few improvement than version 1.0.
-- contains SMT and THT headers - it's up to you what do you prefer
+- SMT and THT headers - it's up to you what do you prefer
-- includes I2C connector for sensor - BigClown's TAGs or sensor from ebay or aliexpress
+- I2C connector for sensor - BigClown's TAGs or sensor from ebay or aliexpress
 - versatile I2C connector for sensor - you can switch power of sensor
 - pure design
 - choice what UART bus you want to use - UART0 or UART1 and more